 Once, you have all four holes, next it’s time to head outside to the outdoors.
 Pick that lucky branch and lets get started on the rope knot.

 As you can see I used a Double Running Bowline Knot to secure the rope to the branch.
 I faced my fears, climbed the ladder, and did my first ever Boyscout knot I’ve ever done!
 Woo-hoo it was EASY!

-Next, use remainding rope to weave through the two holes.
+Next, use the remaining rope to weave through the two holes.

 Once, you got your basic knot now it’s time for that tricky knot.
 Now I really wanted an authentic look for the Old Fashion swing, so take your time.
-Start, by wrapping end of rope around the the other rope (4x’s) going upward.
-Once you got this, you want to swing rope down the outside of what you just made and pull rope end up through center and out to secure.
-Repeat on other end but making sure that the swing is level first.
+Start, by wrapping the end of the rope around the other rope (4x’s) going upward.
+Once you got this, you want to swing rope down the outside of what you just made and pull rope end up through the center and out to secure.
+Repeat on other end but make sure that the swing is level first.

 and there you got it!
 An Old Fashion Tree Swing!